Celebrate Small Business Week 2019 from October 20 - 26

 Join the Ontario Chamber Network from October 20 – 26 in celebration of Small Business Week 2019.

-The Ontario Chamber of Commerce (OCC) has teamed up with the Workplace Safety and Insurance Board (WSIB) for the 2018 Small Business Too Big To Ignore campaign to raise awareness of the important contributions of small businesses to local communities across the province and the economy.
+The Ontario Chamber of Commerce (OCC) has teamed up with Chambers of Commerce and Boards of Trade across the province for the 2019 Small Business Too Big To Ignore campaign to raise awareness of the important contributions of small businesses to local communities across the province and the economy.

 As Ontario’s business advocate, the OCC advocates on behalf of Ontario’s small business community on a number of issues.
 Small businesses constitute the vast majority of our members, volunteers, and are often the people actively involved in community service.
 They are a powerful and significant business group that deserves to be heard.